rossetti/KSLBook/docs/05-Chapter5.md

     statistics associated with `TWResponse,` `Response,` and
     `Counter` instances within the model.
 Statistical summary information across the replications is automatically stored.
--   BATCH_STAT contains information about the batch statistics associated with `TWResponse,` `Response,` and `Counter` instances within the model.
+-   `BATCH_STAT` contains information about the batch statistics associated with `TWResponse,` `Response,` and `Counter` instances within the model.
 Statistical summary information across the batches is automatically stored.

 In addition to the base tables, the KSL database contains views of its underlying tables to facilitate simpler data extraction.
-Figure \@ref(fig:KSLDatabaseViews) presents the pre-defined views for the JSL database.
+Figure \@ref(fig:KSLDatabaseViews) presents the pre-defined views for the KSL database.
 The views, in essence, reduce the amount of information to the most likely used sets of data for the across replication, batch, and within replication captured statistical quantities.
 In addition, the